Crazy for You (Madonna song): Development

 "['Crazy for You'] was recorded live.
 It was the first time that I produced a live session, as opposed to having synthesizers and drum machines do everything. [...]
 I was tense because I had never done a record like this. [...]
 Everything I did was totally on instinct.
 I tried to make the song stand on its own, but at the same time work in the two scenes in which it was used in the movie".

 — — John "Jellybean" Benitez on the recording of "Crazy for You".

-Bettis and Lind were on vacation when they got a phone call from Sills, telling them Madonna was going to record the song.
+Bettis and Lind were on vacation when they got a phone call from Sill, telling them Madonna was going to record the song.
 Bettis recalled being "shocked" at the news; "I said, 'Excuse me?
 This is for Madonna?
 Really?
 Can she sing a song like this?'
 [Jon] and I were surprised at the choice of artist at the time, if you want to know the truth".
 They saw Madonna as a dance-pop singer, and not someone who could handle a ballad.
 Following an early recording session that didn't "go all that well", both Bettis and Lind became nervous that the song was going to be dropped and not used on Vision Quest.
 Afterwards, Bettis travelled to England to work on the film Legend with music producer Jerry Goldsmith.
 It was there he received a call from Lind, who informed him a new version of "Crazy for You" had been recorded and was made ready for a single release.

 Bettis went over to Lind's house to hear the new recorded version of the song.
 It had a different arrangement than the demo version, done by composer Rob Mounsey, who rearranged the original track and added the background vocals.
 Pleased with the final product, Bettis went on to say: "We owe a big debt of gratitude to [Mounsey].
 He really made a hit record out of [the song]".
 Mounsey was brought to the project by John "Jellybean" Benitez, the song's producer, who'd previously worked with Madonna on 1983's "Holiday".
 Prior to "Crazy for You", Benitez had worked mostly on dance-pop songs and never done a ballad.
 Furthermore, he noted that it was an important song for Madonna.
 She had already charted with pop singles "Like a Virgin" and "Material Girl", but wanted to prove she could tackle other genres of music.
 Being a ballad, she saw "Crazy for You" as a chance to break through in the Adult contemporary market.